lmmx/datapasta/README.md

 datapasta --polars --repr
 ```

-This will automatically execute the code and print out the result (you must have the relevant
+This will automatically execute the code and print out the result (you must have the DataFrame
-library installed of course!)
+library installed!)

 ```
 shape: (4, 2)